 WHY GO: You’ll probably recognize names of the towns that make up Montgomery County MD, on the northwest border of Washington DC: Rockville, Silver Spring, Bethesda, Chevy Chase and others.
 Once considered the “Land of Malls,” this Maryland county is transitioning into attractive “Town Centers” – perfect for those who want to work, eat, and play within steps of their front door.
-But Montgomery County MD is fast becoming a draw for tourists, too, with a top-tier High Tea accompanied by live Classical Music, a famous still-swinging Dance Palace, a former amusement park turned Arts Center, a medical museum displaying the bullet that killed Abraham Lincoln, and so much more.
+But Montgomery County MD is fast becoming a draw for tourists, too, with a top-tier High Tea accompanied by live Classical Music, a famous still-swinging Dance Palace, a former amusement park turned Arts Center, a medical museum displaying the bullet that killed Abraham Lincoln, F. Scott Fitzgerald’s Grave, an under-the-radar trolley museum, and so much more.
 It’s time to revisit this “bedroom community” so close to home.

 Things to Do in Montgomery County MD